zhangchen209/har/README.md

 # har

-This are the R and matlab code for the HAR inference project
+This repository contains the R and matlab code for the HAR inference project